Henry Goddard (architect): Work by the Goddards for the Lincoln Industrialists

 The rapid growth of Lincoln in the mid to late 19th century provided considerable opportunities for undertaking architectural work for wealthy factory owners who were involved in the engineering and metalworking industries.
 This work involved the design and layout of factories, the provision of housing, the laying out of new streets and the construction of the villas and residences of the factory owners.
 The Goddards seem to have developed a close relationship with Joseph Ruston who was the managing director of Ruston, Proctor and Company.
-The Goddards were are likely to be the architects of his house, Monk's Manor on Greetwell Road in Linoln.
+The Goddards were are likely to be the architects of his house, Monk's Manor on Greetwell Road in Lincoln.
 They also provided new offices for Ruston Proctor on their Stamp End Sheaf Works Joseph Ruston also financed the building of the Drill Hall in Broadgate for which Goddards were the architects.

 The Goddards also undertook extensive design work for Clayton & Shuttleworth who occupied the adjacent site to Ruston Proctor at Stamp End.
 A print of 1865 of their ironworks would suggest that they had been closely involved in the layout of the factory.
 An Italianate tower in the central foreground appears to be a hallmark of their work and is seen again on the Great Northern Hotel depot building and on Ruston's Monk's Manor.
 They were to add further offices to this complex in 1878.
 The Goddards also designed Hartsholme Park for Joseph Shuttleworth.

 Another factory complex that was laid out by the Goddards was the new Wellington Foundry on the Derby Farm in New Boultham in 1883.